vertoker/ecs/README.md

 Required C++20

 TODO
-- add systems interfaces with custom calls
+- fix iterators for systems
 - add tests
+- add multithreading support
 - refactor this to the library for CMake

 Based on: